Adding user options

 # Creating a visibility property

 You may want to give users the ability to hide an element that you have added to your wallpaper.
 Each element has a visibility property in the upper right corner (represented by the eye icon).
 You can assign an option to this element by clicking on the cogwheel icon next to the visibility icon and selecting Bind User Property.
-This will open the user property menu and prompt you to create a fitting property - in this case a checkbox property makes sense (the visibility can be either "on" or "off").
+This will open the user property menu and prompt you to create a compatible user property - in this case a checkbox property makes sense (the visibility can be either "on" or "off").
 Create a new checkbox property by giving it a name and a default state and then confirm your selection.
 You can also add and edit the optional key value which is needed for more advanced features, in most cases it's fine to leave the auto-generated default value there.

 That's it!
 If you now apply the wallpaper and select it in the "Installed" tab of Wallpaper Engine, you will find your user property at the bottom of the list and changing it will change the visibility of your wallpaper object.
 See the video below which showcases this by making the visibility of a clock user-configurable.